 Most owner-operators use the lease-to-own business model for leasing their semi-trucks.
 Lease-to-own lives up to its name.
 How so?
 Because the company that leases the truck pays a fee per month.
 That payment goes toward the owner of the truck.
 But not all the money is for the truck lease.
 Part of the money gets applied toward eventual semi-truck ownership.
 This means that a company pays part of the truck’s purchase price every month.
 Then, the company pays a final balloon payment when the lease term expires.
 Sometimes the final balloon payment for a truck can exceed $10,000.
 Once that payment goes through, the company now owns the truck.
 The owner of the semi-truck no longer has legal possession of it.
 What is IRP?

 Leasing a Truck Through the Perspective of a Carrier

-Through a US carrier’s perspective, leasing a truck is often the right business decision.
-It can assist truck drivers that are credit-challenged.
-Plus, leasing helps drivers that do not have enough money for a down payment.
+From a US carrier’s perspective, leasing a truck is often the right business decision.
+It can assist truck drivers who are credit-challenged.
+Plus, leasing helps drivers who do not have enough money for a down payment.
 Also, some drivers cannot afford to pay start-up costs.
-Visit FMCSA Trucking Authority .
+Visit FMCSA Trucking Authority.

 -Low down payments (or no down payment at all)